appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/searchcomponent.md

 ---
 title: 'SearchComponent API Reference'
 meta_title: 'Documentation for SearchComponent'
-meta_description: '`SearchComponent` component represents a search component that can be used to bind a UI component with different kinds of search queries (term, range, geo, search).'
+meta_description: 'SearchComponent represents a search component that can be used to build different kinds of search components.'
 keywords:
     - vue-searchbox
     - search library